 Building engaging characters is at the heart of a great murder mystery party.
 Well-developed characters keep participants invested in the story.

 Create a mix of characters with distinct traits and clear motivations.
-According to Murder Mystery HQ, 72% of players enjoy characters with layered backstories and multiple possible motives [1].
+Characters with layered backstories and multiple possible motives tend to enrich the gameplay experience.
 Here are some key character types to include:

 Once roles are outlined, focus on creating backstories that connect these characters and spark conflict.

 Write concise, engaging backstories that tie characters to the crime and to each other.
-David Murrell, an expert in mystery games, suggests that including at least three characters with strong motives can boost suspense by 65% [4].
+Aim to include characters with strong, distinct motives to build suspense and keep players guessing.

 When writing backstories, include:

 Tie character details into gameplay by carefully planning how clues are shared.
-Night of Mystery found that adding mid-game reveals increased player engagement by 37% [9].
+Adding mid-game reveals can help sustain player engagement and maintain momentum throughout the event.

 Here's a simple structure for distributing clues:

-Game designer Jane Austin highlights that giving characters specific abilities or exclusive knowledge encourages interaction, leading to a 55% boost in player satisfaction [5].
+Giving characters specific abilities or exclusive knowledge encourages interaction and drives player engagement.
 Think about assigning unique skills or information to each character that requires teamwork to uncover the full story.

 Creating the right atmosphere can make all the difference.